-The Codrington Library is, like all Oxford college libraries, an independent institution.
+The Library at All Souls College is, like all Oxford college libraries, an independent institution.
 Its modern collections are particularly strong in law and history, especially the history of Britain and early modern Europe, and military history.
 Philosophy, sociology, and the history of science are also well represented.

 The Library welcomes applications for admission (supported by a recommendation from tutor or supervisor) by law and history undergraduates, and graduate students of the University of Oxford.
 Junior members in other faculties may also apply for admission.
 The Bodleian card is in itself not sufficient to secure entry to the Library.